 GMs may not charge for any event.
 The only exception is that we allow GMs of Sealed Deck (and similar) tournaments to sell packs at cost, and must allow players to bring packs purchased elsewhere, as long as they are still sealed.

 GMs are not allowed to require or suggest that any player have their sight or hearing substantially impaired (blindfolds, noise-cancelling headphones, etc.) as a part of a game.
 Opt-out or opt-in provisions for players do not make these practices acceptable.
 DunDraCon considers this a safety issue, and will not schedule games with such practices.

-Anyone (GMs, prospective GMs, players, parents) who have questions about how these policies are applied may contact the Games Coordinator at Games@DunDraCon.com before the convention, or any committee member during the convention, for assistance or clarification.
+Anyone (GMs, prospective GMs, players, parents) with questions about how these policies are applied may contact the Games Coordinator at Games@DunDraCon.com before the convention, or any committee member during the convention, for assistance or clarification.
 In all cases, our primary intent is to facilitate a game-playing experience that is positive for all participants, especially GMs, and our decisions on applying policy will be made with that intent foremost.